ivan-salazar14/working-day/README.md

 The server runs on port 3001 by default.

+## Testing

+Run tests with: `npm test`

+Tests include integration tests for the API endpoints with various scenarios.

 ## Postman Collection

 Import the `postman_collection.json` file to test the API endpoints.